chrisnoonan98675/site/xl-deploy/concept/staging-artifacts-in-xl-deploy.markdown

 - artifacts
 ---

-XL Deploy can stage artifacts to target hosts before a deployment commences.
-For it to do so, two requirements have to be met:
+To ensure that the downtime of your application is limited, XL Deploy can stage artifacts to target hosts before deploying the application.

-* The host(s) must have the `stagingDirectory` set
-* The plugin being used must support staging
+When staging is enabled, XL Deploy will copy all artifacts to the host before starting the deployment.

+In XL Deploy 5.1.0 and later, if the application [depends on other applications](/xl-deploy/concept/application-dependencies-in-xl-deploy.html), XL Deploy will also copy the artifacts from the dependent applications.

-If these conditions are met, XL Deploy will copy all artifacts that are being deployed to this host before executing the real deployment.
-This will ensure that the downtime of your application is minimized.
-After the deployment has completed successfully, XL Deploy will clean up the staging directories.
+After the deployment completes successfully, XL Deploy will clean up the staging directory.

+To enable staging on a host, enter a directory path in the host's **Advanced** > **Staging Directory Path** property.

+**Note:** The plugin being used must support staging.